Idukki

 Structured data and schema for product UGC

-Customer photos, videos and reviews only work for search and AI agents if they are machine-readable.
-Here is the schema that makes your UGC count.
+Customer photos, videos and reviews only count for search and AI agents if a machine can parse them.
+This is the schema that turns a gallery into visibility.

-A product page can be rich with customer photos, videos and reviews and still be, to a search engine or an AI shopping agent, a blank.
-Machines do not infer; they parse.
-Structured data is how your UGC becomes legible to them, and legible UGC is the UGC that earns rich results and agent recommendations.
+A product page can be stuffed with customer photos, videos and reviews and still read, to a search engine or an AI shopping agent, as a blank.
+Machines do not infer from a nice layout; they parse markup.
+Structured data is how your UGC becomes legible to them, and legible UGC is the only UGC that earns rich results and agent recommendations.

-Search engines surface review stars and rich results from structured data, not from a pretty widget.
-AI agents corroborate product claims against review and rating data they can read.
-If your UGC lives only inside an unannotated gallery or a slow iframe, it is doing work for the shopper on the page and no work at all for your visibility.
+Search engines render review stars and rich results from structured data, not from a pretty widget.
+AI agents corroborate product claims against review and rating data they can actually read.
+UGC that lives only inside an unannotated gallery or a slow iframe is doing work for the shopper on the page and none at all for your visibility.
+This is one of the highest-leverage moves in the answer-engine optimisation playbook, and it sits alongside the other markup shapes covered in the twelve JSON-LD shapes agents quote.

 • Review: individual customer reviews, each with author, rating and date, attached to the product.